panbinwot/Thesis/README.md

-# Predicting Salary with Machine Learning Models
+# Predict Wage with Machine Learning Models
 Thesis for QMSS.
 A next level question, do we really need machine learning in social science studies.
 ## Topic
 My topic is predicting salaries with machine learning models. <br/>